 Prerequisites: successful completion of 18 credits toward MHI Degree.
-Taught: Fall, spring, and summer

 This class is the first of two consecutive semester classes.
 Students are assigned to a local healthcare institution or business to work on assigned projects with consultation by a faculty advisor and allow students to integrate academic experience into real world situations while developing skills and knowledge required in the field.